Edo-analyst/Web_Scraping_and_Big_Data_dynamic_data_collection_and_analysis_of_Airbnb/README.md

 ---

 ## 📊 Exploratory Data Analysis
 The cleaned Airbnb dataset (**575,542 listings × 30 variables**) was analyzed to explore property characteristics, host attributes, and price dynamics across **10 Italian cities**.
+Initial analyses focused on the most recent quarter, using the latest available prices for all listings.
 <details>
   <summary><strong>Property Prices</strong></summary>